For additional information about important dates and times, please consult the Rotman HUB.

 We encourage all students to get involved in Rotman student life.
 Not only does extra-curricular involvement provide students with opportunities for personal and professional growth, it also expands their network of faculty, industry professionals, and fellow students.

-The MFRM program features student and alumni events, industry conferences, a speaker series, and other opportunities for engagement and leadership.
+The MMA program features student and alumni events, industry conferences, a speaker series, and other opportunities for engagement and leadership.

 Specialized Graduate Programs Committee and Rotman Council

-A Master of Financial Risk Management student representative is asked to sit on the Specialized Graduate Programs Committee and Rotman Council, acting as a representative of the program who is able to speak on behalf of MFRM students in governance discussions.
+A Master of Management Analytics student representative is asked to sit on the Specialized Graduate Programs Committee and Rotman Council, acting as a representative of the program who is able to speak on behalf of MMA students in governance discussions.

 Graduate Business Council